Engineering

 EGR 430D Honors Project (4 Credits)

 Independent work in any area of engineering with a faculty member for a total of 8 credits.
 This pathway is separate from the capstone design experience required for the B.S. degree.
-Senior engineering majors only.
-Requires permission of the department.
+Restrictions: Seniors only; engineering majors only.
+Department permission required.